 Ally Bank promises no hidden fees for its customers, instead choosing to be more upfront about any potential costs.
 You can face fees for returned deposit items, overdrafts, excessive transactions, expedited delivery, outgoing domestic wires and account research.
 You will also face a fee of $10 for each transaction over the federal six-transaction limit per cycle.
 There’s also a limit of six outgoing transactions with Marcus; just be sure to ask about the fee for each extra transaction.
 Marcus won’t charge you a fee for transfers to or from an external bank account.

 You’ll also want to be careful of early withdrawal penalties.
 These charges occur when you withdraw any of the principal amount in a CD.
 Early withdrawals, except from Marcus’ No-Penalty CDs and Ally’s No Penalty CD, will incur a penalty.

 Goldman Sachs vs. Ally Bank: Rates

-Ally Bank also offers competitive interest rates on its money market account and checking account.
+Ally Bank also offers competitive interest rates on its money market account and spending account.